cLar3mont/cLar3mont/README.md

   </a>
 </p>

-Creating shouldn't be a tedious job, thus Original Character writers need to escape stereotypes.
+<h6 align="center">Creating shouldn't be a tedious job, thus Original Character writers need to escape stereotypes.</h6>
-We wont be genius on painting, but still learning coding stands here firmly.
+<h6 align="center">We wont be genius on painting, but still learning coding stands here firmly.</h6>

 ### // Statics